 What to Do in Seville

-The Real Alcazar is a UNESCO World Heritage Site and one of the most spectacular sights in all of Spain.
+The Real Alcazar is a UNESCO World Heritage Site and, like the Alhambra, one of the most spectacular sights in all of Spain.
+It’s also the oldest royal palace in Europe still being used!
 Of all the Seville things to do on this list, the Alcazar was my favorite!

 The palace’s intricate tile work, architecture, and gardens combine for a breathtaking experience.
-Game of Thrones fans may even recognize the Alcazar from season 5.
+Game of Thrones fans may even recognize the Royal Alcázar of Seville as a filming location from Season 5.

 Although the castle was built for the Christian King, Peter of Castile, it was built on the site of a former Muslim fortress.
 The lower-level arches and design show the palace’s Muslim past but the upper-level arches and design are clearly more European and reminiscent of the Renaissance.
 Altogether, the combination is stunning!

 Plan to spend at least a couple of hours at the Real Alcazar.
-After getting in when the doors opened, I spent just under 3 hours exploring the palace and the gardens.
+After getting in when the doors opened, I spent just about 3 hours exploring the palace and the gardens.
+It’s absolutely the top thing to do in Seville!

 The best way to avoid a potentially lengthy line is to book your tickets in advance.